 - Bully: A secondary character, possibly of the troll persuasion, that would antagonize Edson.

 - Dinger: A dog that Edson finds and rescues in Glitter Gulch Mine at the start of the game.
 His original name was "Scratt", a variant of which would make it into Tooie as the name of a Styracosaurus NPC.

-- The Giant: The presumed original antagonist of Dream (and/or Banjo).
-The team has confirmed on at least one occasion that a giant was the game's main villain before Gruntilda was conceived, which (due to the ambiguous context of the quote) could be referring to either incarnation of the title.
-The subtitle of the SNES version ("Land of Giants"), as well as the music track "Giant" would also imply that at least one played a large role in Dream.
-Regardless, the Giant did not remain in place long enough to have a name or concept art, as he was only ever a "brief" idea.
+- The Giant: The presumed antagonist of the SNES version.
+The team has confirmed that a giant was the main villain of Banjo before Gruntilda was conceived, but the "Land of Giants" subtitle and the music track "Giant" imply that at least one would have played a large role in Dream as well.

 - Tiptup: Like Blackeye, Tiptup was originally created for Dream and then transplanted into Banjo.
 His name was later given to one of the main characters of Diddy Kong Racing, who was in need of one and just happened to also be a turtle.